 The captivating mountain reservoirs of the Kaprun valley have it all ‑ imposing jagged rock faces, crystal clear lakes & breathtaking views.
 The two man‑made reservoirs, the Wasserfallboden & the Mooserboden, offer a Fjord like scenery 2,040m above sea level, reached either by funicular or a beautiful hiking trail.
 There is so much impressive nature to see in this area, that it is a full days worth of sightseeing.

 9) Eisreisenwelt (Ice World)

 The Eisreisenwelt is considered the largest ice cave in the world, with a total cave length of 42 km.
 Discovered in 1879, this intricate labyrinth of caves weaves itself through the mountain at 1,656m above sea level.
-You can take guided group tours trough parts of the cave, illuminated by flame torches.
+You can take guided group tours through parts of the cave, illuminated by flame torches.
 Entering in to the ice caves feels like you're being transported to another world, and promises to be a holiday experience that you won't forget whilst staying at the Landhaus Bergner Alm.

 10) Hohenwerfen Castle